aurelia/ui-virtualization/README.md

 3. `isAtTop` - A boolean value that indicates whether the list has been scrolled to the top of the items list.

+## Caveats

+  - `<template/>` is not supported as root element of a virtual repeat template.
+This is due to the requirement of aurelia ui virtualization technique: item height needs to be calculatable.
+With `<tempate/>`, there is no easy and performant way to acquire this value.

 ## [Demo](http://aurelia.io/ui-virtualization/)

 ## Platform Support